 Soon tiring of the commute he moved to the Napa Valley and purchased his home and winery site in 1972.
 Bill remembers his Napa County winery application form was merely two sides of one piece of paper.
 He founded Tulocay in 1975 using several buildings that were already on site at the time of his purchase.
 He was the winemaker during the first few years of building the brand in the 1970’s and over the years has had help from several others in the business including winemaker Mark Bunter.
-One day, Bill received a call from his daughter Brie indicating she was going to school at nearby Napa Valley College to learn more about oenology (after working other non wine related jobs).
+One day, Bill received a call from his daughter Brie indicating she was going to school at nearby Napa Valley College to learn more about oenology (after working other non-wine related jobs).
 This was excellent timing as Bill was getting up in years and was no longer able to do the physical work needed in the winery.
 In 2012 Brie took over wine-making duties and she has made all subsequent vintages (with plenty of input from Bill).
-Brie is also is the assistant winemaker at another Napa based winery.
+Brie is also the assistant winemaker at another Napa based winery.

 Tulocay as Bill will tell you tongue in cheek, means “fine wines at reasonable prices” but in actuality it is an Indian word.

 A tasting here is very relaxed and weather permitting is outside on a patio shaded by the oaks overlooking the small winery.
 Bill truly enjoys visiting with people and a tasting with him is a fun, at times humorous and always an educational experience with invaluable historical tidbits from a time when there were far fewer wineries in the Napa Valley.

 The Tulocay Pinot Noir is not as rich or dense as one might find from some of the Napa Carneros Pinot Noir producers, rather it is more traditionally made – in a Burgundian style.
 Every year the wine from this variety tends to be elegant both in aroma and on the palate.
-Pinot Noir is partly what Tulocay is known for; remarkably after 45+ vintages they are still making Pinot Noir from the old vines in the Haynes Vineyard.
+Pinot Noir is partly what Tulocay is known for; remarkably for 45+ vintages Tulocay made Pinot Noir from the old vines in the Haynes Vineyard.